-The NZTA expects to carry out strength testing on the Waitaki Bridges on state highway 82 near Kurow on Thursday, which will allow a decision to be made on when the bridges can be re-opened to traffic.
+The NZTA expects to carry out strength testing on the Waitaki Bridges on SH82 near Kurow on Thursday, which will allow a decision to be made on when the bridges can be re-opened to traffic.

 Flood damage to one of the piers on the north bridge meant the bridges had to be closed last Tuesday for safety reasons.
 Pedestrian and cyclists are able to use the bridge between 6am and 10pm each day.

 NZTA Area Manager Colin Hey says the agency understands the hardship and inconvenience the closure is causing for local residents and businesses, and the NZTA has been working around the clock to find a solution to re-open the bridges as soon as possible.